BackfishAlexander/SocketChat/README.md

 ## Socket Chat Client/Server
-This code was one of many projects that I completed for a Java courses.
-It uses Sockets to make a client as well as a server to handle many client socket connections for a chat server.
+This code was one of many projects that I have completed as part of my Java coursework.
+It uses Sockets to make a client/server to handle a scalable chat system (similar to IRC chatrooms)
 Some ideas demonstrated in this code are:

  - `Threading`